EARnagram/lessons/sec4/angular_http/lesson/README.md

 #### Road Map

-1. Intro
+1. Aliens Own Us - Intro
 2. Demo
 3. Hitting an API with $http
 4. Independent Practice
 5. Outro

-## Intro (10 mins)
+## Aliens Own Us - Intro

+Aliens own us.
+We all know that - no big surprise here, but that's because we're educated programmers who read the Matrix every day.

+**It's time to make these overlords public to the sheeple.**

 We've only been working with hardcoded data so far.
-Today that changes; it's time to kick it up a notch.
+Today that changes; it's time to kick it up a notch if we're going to oust these dang aliens.

 We're going to learn a little about two different functionalities in Angular that will allow us to start communicating with real data, accessed through an API.
 You'll need to dust off your knowledge of RESTful routes & AJAX, but hopefully that's a good thing.

 Now, since we're going to be interacting with an API, in an ideal world we'd force you to write one first.
 You totally could.
 But _because_ you could, and because we'd rather skip to the new stuff, let's use a pre-built backend for this lesson.

-We want to make it fast, so we've already made you a sweet little Node API.

-Now, real quick – we might want a little seed data.
-Take a minute and make some POST requests in CURL or whatever you like to add some presidents to our database.
-If you need some examples:
+Now, real quick – let's seed a little seed data.
+Go ahead and run `node config/seeds.js` within `api/` in `starter_code/`.

 ```json
 [